addff/2503-ITT440/10% Individual Assignment/M3CS2554A/AINA ASYURA BINTI RAHIDIAN/README.md

 4) Mask and Keypoint Support: Allows simultaneous augmentation of images, segmentation masks, and keypoints, which is essential for tasks like semantic segmentation and pose estimation
 5) Custom Transformations: Users can define their own custom transformations for specialized use cases.
 6) Reproducibility: Augmentations can be made deterministic using random seeds, ensuring consistent results when needed.

+### Library Related to Albumentations
+Albumentations is a fast and flexible image processing library designed primarily for machine learning and computer vision tasks.
+It supports a wide range of image augmentation techniques such as blurring, sharpening, cropping, and color adjustments.
+Unlike SciPy, which is more general-purpose, Albumentations is optimized for preparing image datasets, especially for training deep learning models.

+### Integrated Development Environment (IDE)
+Albumentations can be used in various popular IDEs such as Jupyter Notebook, VS Code, and PyCharm.
+These platforms allow for seamless integration with image visualization tools like Matplotlib or OpenCV, making it easy to view and test augmentations in real time.

+### Basic Image Processing Functions
+ 1) A.GaussianBlur(blur_limit=(3, 3), p=1.0) – Smooths the image.
+ 2) A.MedianBlur(blur_limit=3, p=1.0) – Reduces noise.
+ 3) A.Sharpen(p=1.0) – Enhances edges and detail.
+ 4) A.RandomBrightnessContrast(p=1.0) – Adjusts brightness and contrast.
+ 5) A.Equalize(p=1.0) – Improves overall image histogram distribution.

 ###### Exact code used:
 ```py